-The book, Leadership Secrets of Attila the Hun, by Wess Roberts, provides a clue for a dealing with a horrible leader.
+The book, Leadership Secrets of Attila the Hun, by Wess Roberts, provides a clue for a handling a horrible leader.
 Be principled, but don’t be stupid.
 If you fight a bad boss on everything you most likely will lose.
 One manager I worked with took no gruff from anyone and had some serious arguments with his no-nonsense manager.
 While my friend made his points, he also lost his job when he could ill afford to do so.
 Pick your fights and confront positively, with key data and plans to support your point of view.
-Document your concerns when communicating with a bad boss, and keep a copy.
+Furthermore, document your concerns when communicating with a bad boss, and keep a copy.
 How does this help?
 You will gain the boss’s respect, you maintain your integrity, and you have a record.

 5. Consult others

-Discreetly talk to other people you work with.
+Consequently, discreetly talk to other people you work with.
 How do they experience your boss?
 Is it just you?
 What’s working for them?
 What isn’t working?
 How do others handle situations like yours?
 Do this to broaden your perspective and maybe pick up a new idea or two.

 You may consider talking to your boss’s boss.
 Research the status of their relationship.
 What kind of leader is this leader?
 Is she like your boss or is the person approachable?
 Bring your documentation when meeting with her and refer to it, if it seems like she is empathetic to you.
 Going over your manager’s head can come back to haunt you.
 Do this thoughtfully and carefully.